-Checklist for Records Review-DSS representative
+Checklist for Records Review-Health Department

-Below is a checklist to assist you, as the Department of Social Services representative to identify sources of information available for local CFPT reviews:
+Below is a checklist to assist you, as the Health Department representative, to identify sources of information available for local CFPT reviews:

-- 1. Agency contact with mother, father, or deceased child - 2.
-Family or household composition (e.g., names and birth dates of other children or adults in the home, and relation to deceased child) - 3.
-Child protective services history and dates of contact - 4.
-Risk Assessment Worksheet information, including home environment - 5.
-Communication with other agencies regarding this family, including day care providers
+- 1. Agency contact with mother, father, deceased child, or other members - 2.
+Dates and nature of contact - 3.
+Diagnoses, pre-natal care, immunizations, appointments, medications - 4.
+Information about other health care received by family and the names of the health care providers - 5.
+Home visit information, including dates, home environment, family or household composition (e.g., names and birth dates for other children and adults in the home, and relation to deceased child) - 6.
+Indicators of family violence, accidental or non-accidental injury, substance abuse, and physical or mental impairment - 7.
+Communication and dates of contact with other agencies regarding this family